hashgraph/hedera-smart-contracts/README.md

 These system contracts are precompiled smart contracts whose function selectors are mapped to defined network logic.
 In this way EVM users can utilize exposed HAPI features natively in their smart contracts.

-The precompiled functions are defined in this library and picked up by the [Hedera Services](https://github.com/hashgraph/hedera-services) repo.
+The system contract functions are defined in this library and implemented by the [Hedera Services](https://github.com/hashgraph/hedera-services) repo as part of consensus node functionality.

-### HTS Precompile
+### Hedera Token Service (HTS) System Contract

-The Hedera Token Service (HTS) functionality is defined by the [IHederaTokenService.sol](contracts/hts-precompile/IHederaTokenService.sol) interface smart contract as defined in [HIP 206](https://hips.hedera.com/hip/hip-206), [HIP 376](https://hips.hedera.com/hip/hip-376) and [HIP 514](https://hips.hedera.com/hip/hip-514).
+The Hedera Token Service (HTS) functionality is defined by the [IHederaTokenService.sol](contracts/system-contracts/hedera-token-service/IHederaTokenService.sol) interface smart contract as defined in [HIP 206](https://hips.hedera.com/hip/hip-206), [HIP 376](https://hips.hedera.com/hip/hip-376) and [HIP 514](https://hips.hedera.com/hip/hip-514).
 The contract is exposed via the `0x167` address.
-Reference smart contracts to call these functions as well as examples can be found under [contracts/hts-precompile](contracts/hts-precompile)
+Reference smart contracts to call these functions as well as examples can be found under [contracts/system-contracts/hedera-token-service](contracts/system-contracts/hedera-token-service)

-For further details on methods, hashes and availability please refer to [HTS Precompile methods](contracts/hts-precompile/README.md)
+For further details on methods, hashes and availability please refer to [HTS System Contract Methods](contracts/system-contracts/hedera-token-service/README.md)

 - Solidity files updated on April 20, 2022 to add token create support
 - Solidity files updated on Jan 18, 2022

+### Hedera Account Service (HAS) System Contract

+The Hedera Account Service (HAS) functionality is defined by the [IHederaAccountService.sol](contracts/system-contracts/hedera-account-service/IHederaAccountService.sol) interface smart contract as defined in [HIP 632](https://hips.hedera.com/hip/hip-632) and [HIP 906](https://hips.hedera.com/hip/hip-906).
+The contract is exposed via the `0x16a` address.
+Reference smart contracts to call these functions as well as examples can be found under [contracts/system-contracts/hedera-account-service](contracts/system-contracts/hedera-account-service)

+For further details on methods, hashes and availability please refer to [HAS System Contract Methods](contracts/system-contracts/hedera-account-service/README.md)

-### Exchange Rate Precompile
+### Exchange Rate System Contract

-The Exchange Rate functionality is defined by the [IExchangeRate.sol](contracts/exchange-rate-precompile/IExchangeRate.sol) interface smart contract as defined in [HIP 475](https://hips.hedera.com/hip/hip-475) and exposed via the `0x168` address.
+The Exchange Rate functionality is defined by the [IExchangeRate.sol](contracts/system-contracts/exchange-rate/IExchangeRate.sol) interface smart contract as defined in [HIP 475](https://hips.hedera.com/hip/hip-475) and exposed via the `0x168` address.
-Reference smart contracts to call these functions as well as examples can be found under [contracts/exchange-rate-precompile](contracts/exchange-rate-precompile)
+Reference smart contracts to call these functions as well as examples can be found under [contracts/system-contracts/exchange-rate](contracts/system-contracts/exchange-rate)

-For further details on methods, hashes and availability please refer to [Exchange Rate Precompile methods](contracts/exchange-rate-precompile/README.md)
+For further details on methods, hashes and availability please refer to [Exchange Rate System Contract Methods](contracts/system-contracts/exchange-rate/README.md)

-### Prng Precompile
+### Prng System Contract

-The PRNG functionality is defined by the [IPrng.sol](contracts/util-precompile/IPrngSystemContract.sol) interface smart contract as defined in [HIP 351](https://hips.hedera.com/hip/hip-351) and exposed via the `0x169` address.
+The PRNG functionality is defined by the [IPrngSystemContract.sol](contracts/system-contracts/pseudo-random-number-generator/IPrngSystemContract.sol) interface smart contract as defined in [HIP 351](https://hips.hedera.com/hip/hip-351) and exposed via the `0x169` address.
-Reference smart contracts to call these functions as well as examples can be found under [contracts/util-precompile](contracts/util-precompile)
+Reference smart contracts to call these functions as well as examples can be found under [contracts/system-contracts/pseudo-random-number-generator](contracts/system-contracts/pseudo-random-number-generator)

-For further details on methods, hashes and availability please refer to [PRNG Precompile methods](contracts/util-precompile/README.md)
+For further details on methods, hashes and availability please refer to [PRNG System Contract Methods](contracts/system-contracts/pseudo-random-number-generator/README.md)

 ## Development guidelines